imartinez/penpotfest_workshop/README.md

 ## Python Version
 To use this software, you must have Python 3.10 or later installed.
 Earlier versions of Python will not compile.

+## ModuleNotFoundError on Windows
+Depending on your installation of Python, you may need to use `py` or `python` to run the different scripts.
+If one of the two fails with `ModuleNotFoundError`, try the other one.

 ## C++ Compiler
 If you encounter an error while building a wheel during the `pip install` process, you may need to install a C++ compiler on your computer.